soggybag/ios-ui-design/03-motion/README.md

 - Create an onboarding animation.
     - Use UIpageViewController to create instructions or onboarding for an existing app.
     - Animate the elements on each "page".
+- Try and recreate an animation from an app or design you've seen or used. start simple.
+We haven't covered all of the available techniques for drawing and animation yet, so somethings may not be possible with UIView.animate() alone.
+Stick with tools we have covered so far:
+    - CALayer, and CAGradient layer.
+Use these for adding borders, rounding corners, and adding gradients
+    - UIView.animate(), stick to the properties covered so far:
+        - frame, bounds, center - move size and position
+        - backgroundColor - color
+        - alpha - transparency
+        - transform - rotate, scale, and translate (move)